Adidev-KGP/Tic-Tac-Toe/README.md

 Now the O Element has to play

 So this c++ code will print all the possible moves and in the end print whether O will win,lose or draw

+IT IS CODED IN SUCH A WAY THAT IT WILL PREFER TO WIN,IF WIN IS NOT POSSIBLE THEN IT WILL TRY TO DRAW, OTHERWISE IT WILL LOSE